MadrasGal/purnima-cli-app/README.md

 # PottermoreScraper

-Welcome to your new gem!
+Welcome to Pottermore!!
+This is a Command Line Interface (CLI) based gem that gathers recent news articles related to the wizarding world of Harry Potter from www.pottermore.com and provides the user with a short text narrative on their choice of news item.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/pottermore_scraper`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation